Hotline Phone Numbers

 - 1 in 4 women will experience domestic violence during her lifetime.

-- Women ages 20 to 24 are at greatest risk of becoming victims of domestic violence.
+- Women ages 18 to 34 are at greatest risk of becoming victims of domestic violence.

-- Every year, more than 3 million children witness domestic violence in their homes.
+- More than 3 million children witness domestic violence in their homes every year.